 1. INTRODUCTION

-The primary objective of any livestock industry is to achieve sustainable production in the shortest time frame, ensuring that people have affordable access to animal protein sources (S.B.
-Ayssiwede et al., 2011).
+The primary objective of any livestock industry is to achieve sustainable production in the shortest time frame, ensuring that people have affordable access to animal protein sources (Ayssiwede et al., 2011).
 However, the rising cost of livestock feed concentrates poses a significant challenge (OECD and Food and Agriculture Organization of the United Nations, 2010).
-To meet livestock nutritional needs economically, it is crucial to identify and utilize alternative low-cost feed resources (Lekule & Kyvsgaard, 2003).
+To economically meet livestock nutritional needs, it is crucial to identify and utilize alternative low-cost feed resources (Lekule and Kyvsgaard, 2003).
 Enhancing the productivity of indigenous livestock is essential for contributing effectively to poverty alleviation and improving food security.
-This can be achieved by adopting better feeding strategies that incorporate unconventional and locally available feed resources (S.B.
-Ayssiwede et al., 2011).
-The escalating cost of traditional protein-rich ingredients has driven animal nutritionists to explore alternative protein sources, both vegetable and animal, including insects (AGBO, A.N., 2020).
+This can be achieved by adopting better feeding strategies that incorporate unconventional and locally available feed resources (Ayssiwede et al., 2011).
+The escalating cost of traditional protein-rich ingredients has driven animal nutritionists to explore alternative protein sources, both vegetable and animal, including insects (AGBO, 2020).
 Addressing the shortage of protein ingredients exacerbated by territorial constraints and rising demand requires focused research on such alternatives.
 Tree fodders have long played a vital role in ruminant diets, traditionally utilized by farmers in many regions.
-These fodders serve as a reliable resource to bridge feed gaps, providing essential nitrogen, energy, minerals, and vitamins (K.S.
-Giridhar et al., 2018).
+These fodders serve as a reliable resource to bridge feed gaps, providing essential nitrogen, energy, minerals, and vitamins (Giridhar et al., 2018).
 Integrating tree fodders into livestock diets offers a sustainable and readily available solution to enhance nutrition and productivity.

 Leucaena leucocephala (Lam. de Wit), commonly known as "leucaena," is known by various local names around the world, such as Lamtoro in Indonesia, Koanaole in Hawaii, Subabul in India, and Ipil-ipil in Bangladesh and the Philippines.
-It is a fast-growing, drought-resistant, tropical leguminous plant widely used in the animal feed industry (M.S.
-Dorothy et al., 2018).
+It is a fast-growing, drought-resistant, tropical leguminous plant widely used in the animal feed industry (Dorothy et al., 2018).
 Originally native to Mexico, Leucaena leucocephala is now cultivated in many tropical and subtropical regions (Heuze and Tran, 2014).
 It belongs to the Fabaceae family, Mimosoidae sub-family, and Leucaena genus.
 The tree features bipinnate leaves 15–20 cm long, lanceolate leaflets, flat brown pods with small seeds, and white flowers (Heuze and Tranc, 2014).
 This multipurpose tree serves various functions, including use as a windbreaker, ruminant feed, agroforestry species, nitrogen fixer, and source for paper and timber production (Hetrampf and Piedad-Pascual, 2003).
 The leaves are rich in crude protein, ranging from 15.2% to 34.3% of dry matter (Adedeji et al., 2013).
 They also contain vitamins A and B, carotene, and all 10 essential amino acids (Monoj and Bandyopadhyay, 2007).
 The leaves offer a nearly complete ruminant feed due to their balance of nutrients and roughage.
 They can be used for grazing or as fresh or pelleted fodder.
-Seasonal variations and cutting age impact the chemical composition and digestibility of Leucaena forage (Verdecia et al., 2020).
-Using Leucaena leucocephala can significantly reduce feed costs while providing balanced nutritional values (Tiamiyu L.O. et al., 2015).
+Seasonal variations and cutting age, impact the chemical composition and digestibility of Leucaena forage (Verdecia et al., 2020).
+Using Leucaena leucocephala can significantly reduce feed costs while providing balanced nutritional values (Tiamiyu et al., 2015).
 It is highly palatable for cattle, though they may need a few days to adjust to grazing it.
-Amino acids, as the building blocks of protein, are essential for determining the quality and bioavailability of protein-rich ingredients (Robinson and Menghe, 2007).
+The quality and bioavailability of protein-rich ingredients are determined by the amino acids proflie, which are the building blocks of protein (Robinson and Menghe, 2007).
 However, the presence of mimosine, a toxic non-protein amino acid, is a significant concern for intensive use of Leucaena leaves.
-Mimosine is an anti-nutritional factor (ANF) that can inhibit animal growth (S.B.
-Ayssiwede et al., 2011; Sotolu A.O. et al., 2008).
+Mimosine is an anti-nutritional factor (ANF) that can inhibit animal growth (Ayssiwede et al., 2011; Sotolu et al., 2008).

 2. MATERIALS AND METHODS